ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 console.log(mul(2)(3)(4)); // output : 24
 console.log(mul(4)(3)(4)); // output : 48
 ```
+### Answer

-> Below is code followed by an explanation how it works:
+Below is the code followed by the explanation of how it works:

 ```javascript
 function mul (x) {